 Use a Different Password for Every Website

-I cannot stress how important this is: Choose a unique password for each site you visit.
+I can’t stress how important this is: Choose a unique password for each site you visit.

 If a hacker gains access to one of your accounts and you use that same password on other websites, the crook will most likely be able to log in to every account you use that password.
 This could include your bank account, brokerage account, email account, utility accounts and more.
 You could end up being a victim of identity theft which could potentially ruin you financially.

 Change Your Password Regularly

 Make it a habit to change your password regularly.
 I recommend that you do it every three to six months.
 Many people are reluctant to do this because it is time-consuming, but it is critical.
 Set a reminder on your calendar to do this regularly.

 Change Your Security Questions